 Annemarieke’s work mainly focusses on traditional media and crafts, specialising in Paper-Engineering, collage and illustration -contrasted with media like Moving Image, Digital Art and Photography – resulting in a vast, detailed and experimental portfolio.
-Annemarieke enjoys working freelance, both on her own projects working directly with clients, as well as in the Art Department of Film/TV and Theatre, creating props, models and illustration/graphic design-work… if possible out of paper!
+Annemarieke enjoys working freelance, both on her own projects working directly with clients, as well as in the Art Department of Film and TV, creating props, models and illustration/graphic design-work… if possible out of paper!

 Featured Work & Exhibitions: